C.J. Abrams Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Brewers' 4.08 team ERA ranks 12th across all league pitching staffs.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.09).
+- The lefty last pitched on Sunday, July 9 against the Cincinnati Reds, when he went six scoreless innings while giving up four hits.

-- In his last appearance on Wednesday against the Cincinnati Reds, the righty went six scoreless innings while surrendering four hits.
+- The 36-year-old has amassed a 3.06 ERA and 6.1 strikeouts per nine innings across 13 games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.